 We may be party to lawsuits and legal proceedings in the normal course of business.
 These matters are often expensive and disruptive to normal business operations.
 We may face allegations, lawsuits, and regulatory inquiries, audits, and investigations regarding data privacy, security, product liability, compliance with regulatory requirements, labor and employment, consumer protection, practice of medicine, and IP infringement, including claims related to privacy, patents, publicity, trademarks, copyrights, open-source software, and other rights.
 A portion of the technologies we use incorporates open-source software, and we may face claims claiming ownership of open-source software or patents related to that software, rights to our IP or breach of open-source license terms, including a demand to release material portions of our source code or otherwise seeking to enforce the terms of the applicable open-source license.
 We may also face allegations or litigation related to our acquisitions, securities issuances, or business practices, including public disclosures about our business.
 Litigation and regulatory proceedings, and particularly the healthcare regulatory and class action matters we could face, may be protracted and expensive, and the results are difficult to predict.
 Certain of these matters may include speculative claims for substantial or indeterminate amounts of damages and include claims for injunctive relief.
 Additionally, our litigation costs could be significant.
-Adverse outcomes with respect to litigation or any of these legal proceedings may result in significant settlement costs or judgments, penalties and fines, or require us to modify our activities or solution or require us to stop offering certain features, all of which could negatively impact our acquisition of customers and revenue growth.
-Litigation or other proceedings can also have an adverse impact on our therapeutic development program.
+Adverse outcomes with respect to litigation or any of these legal proceedings may result in significant respect to litigation or any of these legal proceedings may result in significant program.
 We may also become subject to periodic audits, which could likely increase our regulatory compliance costs and may require us to change our business practices, which could negatively impact our revenue growth.
-Managing legal proceedings, litigation and audits, even if we achieve favorable outcomes, is time-consuming and diverts management's attention from our business.
+Managing legal proceedings, litigation and audits, even if we achieve favorable outcomes, is time-consuming and diverts management's atten